 Mr. David M. Szymanski is the chair of the Compensation Committee.
 Ms. Cynthia T. Jamison and Messrs.
-V. James Marino and Michael J. Massey are the other members of the Compensation Committee have been determined by the board to be independent directors.
+V. James Marino and Michael J. Massey are the other members of the Compensation Committee.
+All members of the Compensation Committee have been determined by the board to be independent directors.
 Mr. Jeffrey C. Smith also served as a member of the Compensation Committee before his resignation from the board on September 10, 2014.
 Ms. Cynthia T. Jamison has served as a member of the Compensation Committee since October 16, 2014.